codemicro/bar/README.md

 ### Changing options

-Edit the `blocks` variable inside of `cmd/bar/main.go`, then recompile.
+Edit the arguments of the call to `b.RegisterBlockGenerator` inside of `cmd/bar/main.go`, then recompile.